Buy tickets online or call (949) 673-1434 to schedule a cruise.

 |Nov - Feb (Sat & Sun)||9:30 am||12:00 pm||2:30 pm||n/a|

 |Mar - Oct (Daily)||10:00 am||1:00 pm||3:30 pm||6:00 pm*|

 Prices subject to change without notice.
 Fuel surcharge may apply - click here for more information.
 Outside alcohol, ice chests, coolers, or glass containers are strictly prohibited.
 Vessel may change depending on availability.

-Use promo code: OC13 at checkout to get the $13 promotion.
+Use promo code: OC13 in "Voucher Code" box last page of checkout to get the $13 promotion.

 For Orange County Whale Watching Coupons, please feel free to sign up for our monthly newsletter & follow us on Facebook.
 You'll be kept up to date on all things whale watching Los Angeles, and of course holiday specials and promotions.